 1527 Carnoustie - The Links Golfer

-Sir Robert Maule - first known links golfer
+Sir Robert Maule - first documented links golfer

-There is a reference in the Registrum of Panmure in 1560, in his obituary, that Sir Robert Maule liked hawking and hunting.
+There is a reference in the Registrum of Panmure in 1560, in the obituary of Sir Robert Maule that he liked hawking and hunting.

 "Lykewakes he exercisit the gowf, and ofttimes past to Barry Links, quhan the wadsie was for drink....
 This was the zeir of God 1527, or thear abouts".

 'Lykewakes' is likewise; 'quhan' is when; a 'wadsie' was a wager; 'zeir' is year; and 'thear' is there.

 It is said that when Sir Robert lost at golf, he would send his servant into the pub to buy everyone a drink, thereby initiating the tradition that the loser buys the drinks.
 From 1547-1549, he a prisoner of the English and later in life became 'religious'.
 He died on 2nd May 1560 and is buried in Panbride Church, north-east of Carnoustie.

 Barry Links and development of Carnoustie Links

 The mention of play on Barry Links is noteable as this is first definite reference to golf play on a links and therefore the first proof of golf proper being played, though it almost certainly had been previously.